Worked All Germany (WAG) Contest Rules

 The logs will be part of the DCL (DARC Community Logbook).
 By submitting the log, the participant claims to fully accept the rules of the contest.

 10. Special regulations for SWLs:

 All SWLs get one point (SSB) or three points (CW) for logging each new German station with the sent RS/RST + DOK and the call of the station working with the German station.
 Any corresponding station of DL-stations can appear only once per band and mode in the log (exception: allowed again when the German station is a new multiplier; new rule from 2014 on).
 The multiplier is determined by the sum of German districts (first letter of DOK - see point 5) heard on each band.
 Each German station may be counted once in SSB and once in CW on each band.

 SWLs send their logs to this mailaddress wag-info(at)dxhf.darc.de

 11. Deadline for log entries:

-Log deadline is two weeks after the contest,the third Monday after the end of the contest.
+Log deadline is one week after the contest, the second Monday after the end of the contest.

 For questions (not for logs): wag-info(at)dxhf.darc.de

 Hints & Tips

 - Never delete dupes - under no circumstances!